ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - - - day planning.md

 # w7d1 Planning

 <!--

 Status: complete

 Notes:
-- Section "feeling ready" took a bit of time.
-Can be good to leave it for end of day or maybe during project week (today we introduce important concepts).
 - w7d2 is challenging.
 Try to make further progress today so that tomorrow is not so heavy.

 -->